 Wine rated (2025 guide) 94/100

-Another accomplished vintage for the Toro de Vega Sicilia project.
-Technical Director Gonzalo Iturriaga says it was a difficult vintage, with illusory freshness.
-But ideal harvest timing and maceration management enabled him to produce a balanced wine, with superbly integrated alcohol.
-Intense, expressive aromas of dark chocolate, dried black olive, prune and licorice root mingle with Assam tea (for an elegant smoky allure) and crisp blueberries.
-A pleasant rusticity, lined with dried sage, defines the luscious, grippy tannins.
-The finish is long, spicy and earthy.
+Another successful vintage for Vega Sicilia's Toro project.
+Technical director Gonzalo Iturriaga says it was a difficult vintage, with deceptive coolness.
+But perfect timing of the harvest and careful management of maceration enabled him to produce a balanced wine with superbly integrated alcohol.
+Intense and expressive aromas of dark chocolate, dried black olives, prunes, and licorice root mingle with Assam tea (for an elegant smoky allure) and crisp blueberries.
+A pleasant rusticity, coupled with dried sage, defines the savory and grippy tannins.
+The finish is long, spicy, and earthy.
 2025-2040

 Robert Parker - Wine Advocate

-Pintia 2020 comes from a year of high concentration, which is why we took great care with the harvest date, made a gentler vinification by trying to extract less, and included amphorae and less toast in the ageing process.
-The wine is opulent and juicy, but soft.
-The wine reaches 15.5% alcohol and has a pH of 3.9 with 4.4 grams of acidity.
-It was fermented in stainless steel and oak tanks with indigenous yeasts.
-The vintage was very hot and dry in Toro, with a heat wave before harvest, so the grapes had to be hurriedly picked; and yet the wine is richer and more powerful, even if the amphorae helped to contain the feeling of ripeness in the wine.
-It has a heady, ripe profile, very aromatic and showy, with notes of very ripe berries, prunes and rotten violets, with a slight volatile touch.
-It was aged 70% in new barrels, 10% in used barrels, 10% in stainless steel and 5% in clay pots.
-Full-bodied and lush, with abundant, slightly dusty tannins.
-This was a ripe and powerful vintage for Pintia, but it has evolved well in the glass, showing less of its ripe side with time, which for me is a good sign.
+The 2020 Pintia comes from a year of high concentration, which is why we paid close attention to the harvest date, carried out a gentler vinification process to extract less, and included amphorae and less toasted oak in the aging process.
+It is an opulent and juicy wine, but smooth.
+The wine has an alcohol content of 15.5% and a pH of 3.9 with 4.4 grams of acidity.
+It was fermented in stainless steel and oak vats with indigenous yeasts.
+The vintage was very hot and dry in Toro, with a heatwave before the harvest, so we had to rush to pick the grapes; yet the wine is richer and more powerful, even though the amphorae helped to contain the sensation of maturity in the wine.
+It has a heady, ripe profile, very aromatic and showy, with notes of very ripe berries, prunes, and rotten violets, with a slight volatile touch.
+It was aged 70% in new barrels, 10% in used barrels, 10% in stainless steel, and 5% in clay pots.
+It is full-bodied and lush, with abundant, slightly dusty tannins.
+It was a ripe and powerful vintage for Pintia, but it has evolved well in the glass, showing less of its ripe side with time, which is a good sign in my opinion.
 2026-2032

 James Suckling